balena-io-modules/balena-compose/README.md

 Given a tar archive stream, this function will extract the Dockerfile (or file named with the given `dockerfileName` parameter) and transpose it.
-It then creates a new tar stream, and returns it wrapped in a bluebird Promise.
+It then creates a new tar stream, and returns it wrapped in a Promise.

 * `getBuildThroughStream(options: TransposeOptions): ReadWriteStream`